jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ### 1. The quality of reviews can be determined with an accuracy better than chance.
 ### 2. Data about the review text and the user creating the review are the most important to consider when predicting the quality of a review.

 Knowing that the quality of reviews can be predicted, as well as which pieces of data are the most important for these predictions is a stepping stone for helping Yelp and similar companies to better surface reviews that improve user retention, engagement and satisfaction.
-I was only able to scratch the surface of learning about the review text using NLP.
-Diving deeper in this area is my next goal.
-Combining NLP with big data tools like AWS and Spark will allow me to improve my understanding of the reviews and improve my model’s predictions in the future.

-<br/><br/>

-# Next Steps

-Improve the ability to predict review quality by:
-* Diving deeper into the review text using more NLP tools.
-* Improve time discounting adjustments.
-* Scaling up the capacity for data analysis by utilizing AWS and Apache Spark.
-* Testing new machine learning models including XG Boost and Neural Networks.
-* Creating custom cost functions that better represent the overall goal.

 <br/><br/>